Google's AI Overview Is Wrong About Life Insurance 57% of the Time, Says Study

 In evaluating AIO's responses about Medicare, it was accurate more often.
 But the 13% of results that contained errors were dangerously inaccurate.
 For example, when searching "is it mandatory to sign up for Medicare at age 65," the AIO stated that you can delay enrollment without penalty if you still have health insurance through your (or your spouse's) employer.

 While that's partly true, it only applies to large employers with more than 20 employees.
 If you work for a smaller company or are self-employed, you could face penalties for delaying Medicare enrollment.
-Taking Google's AI overview at face value, then, could lead to financial losses.
+Taking Google's AI overview at face value could lead to financial losses.

 Why even intelligent people can be fooled by AI

-One of the reasons AI has taken off over the past couple of years has to do with large language models (LLMs), like Google's Gemini, which powers the AI overviews you now see at the top of search pages.
+One reason AI has taken off in the past couple of years has to do with large language models (LLMs), such as Google's Gemini, which powers the AI overviews you now see at the top of search pages.
 LLMs have a knack for sounding coherent and intelligent, even though it's technically just stringing words together based on mathematical probability.

-When it comes to topics like life insurance or Medicare, many people searching Google for answers to their questions aren't experts on these topics.
-Moreover, insurance of any kind is a complex topic with lots of nuance that's easy for an LLM to brush over or miss entirely.
+When it comes to such topics as life insurance or Medicare, many people searching Google for answers to their questions aren't experts on these topics.
+Moreover, insurance of any kind is a complex issue with lots of nuance that's easy for an LLM to brush over or miss entirely.

 Tips for fact-checking AI